Arthur Morris: Early years

 The son of a schoolteacher who played for Waverley Cricket Club in Sydney as a fast bowler, Morris was born on 19 January 1922 in the Sydney seaside suburb of Bondi and spent his early years in the city.
 His family moved when he was five to Dungog, then to Newcastle before returning to Sydney in the suburb of Beverly Hills.
 By this time, Morris' parents had separated.

 His father encouraged him to play sports and he showed promise in a variety of ball sports, particularly cricket, rugby and tennis.
 Aged 12, he gained a place as a slow bowler for Newcastle Boys' High School's cricket team.
 On Saturday afternoons he played for Blackwall, a team in the local C-grade competition.
 Morris attended Canterbury Boys' High School from 1936 to 1939 where he represented the school at cricket and rugby union, and was appointed school captain (head boy) in Year 11.

-In his last two years of high school, he was selected for Combined High Schools teams in both crickets—as captain in both years—and rugby.
+In his last two years of high school, he was selected for Combined High Schools teams in both cricket —as captain in both years — and rugby.
 At the age of 14, he made his debut for St George, and in 1937–38 he was elevated to the second XI.
 In a club under-16 competition, the A W Green Shield, Morris took 55 wickets at 5.23, which remains a record.
 The following year he was selected for the team as a batsman after captain Bill O'Reilly decided that his left-arm unorthodox spin had less potential.
 O'Reilly described him as "moderately skilled" in bowling and noted that he would not have many opportunities with the ball as future Test bowling world record holder Ray Lindwall was also in the team.
 O'Reilly quickly moved Morris up to the No. 6 position in the batting order.
 After scoring a century against Sydney University, O'Reilly moved him into the opening position without prior notice, where he remained.